Ofqual exam results algorithm: Side-effects of the algorithm

-Students at small schools or taking minority subjects, such as are offered at small private schools, could see their grades being higher than their teacher predictions.
+Students at small schools or taking minority subjects, such as are offered at small private schools (which are also more likely to have fewer students even in popular subjects), could see their grades being higher than their teacher predictions, especially when falling into the small class/minority interest bracket.
 Such students traditionally have a narrower range of marks, the weaker students having been invited to leave.
 Students at large state schools, sixth-form colleges and FE colleges who have open access policies and historically have educated BAME students or vulnerable students saw their results plummet, in order to fit the historic distribution curve.

 Students found the system unfair, and pressure was applied on Williamson to explain the results and to reverse his decision to use the algorithm that he had commissioned and Ofqual had implemented.
 On 12 August Williamson announced 'a triple lock' that let students appeal the result using an undefined valid mock result.
 But on 15 August, the advice was published with eight conditions set which differed from the minister's statement.
 Hours after the announcement, Ofqual suspended the system.
 On 17 August, Ofqual accepted that students should be awarded the CAG grade, instead of the grade predicted by the algorithm.

 UCAS said on 19 August that 15,000 pupils were rejected by their first-choice university on the algorithm-generated grades.
 After the Ofqual decision to use unmoderated teacher predictions, many affected students had grades to meet their offer, and reapplied.
 90% of them said they aimed to study at top-tier universities.
 The effect was that top-tier universities appeared to have a capacity problem.

 The Royal Statistical Society said they had offered to help with the construction of the algorithm, but withdrew that offer when they saw the nature of the non-disclosure agreement they would have been required to sign.
 Ofqual was not prepared to discuss it and delayed replying by 55 days.